pyauth/requests-http-signature/README.rst

 Asymmetric key algorithms (RSA and ECDSA)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For asymmetric key algorithms, you should supply the private key as the ``key`` parameter to the ``HTTPSignatureAuth()``
-constructor as bytes in the PEM format.
-When verifying, the ``key_resolver()`` callback should provide the public key as
+constructor as bytes in the PEM format:
-bytes in the PEM format as well:

 .. code-block:: python

   with open('key.pem', 'rb') as fh:
       requests.get(url, auth=HTTPSignatureAuth(algorithm="rsa-sha256", key=fh.read(), key_id=preshared_key_id))

+When verifying, the ``key_resolver()`` callback should provide the public key as bytes in the PEM format as well:

 Links
 -----